-Lull is a simple, restorative way to experience the healing qualities of inversion, gently, and at a low angle and can bolster our body's ability to heal and optimize health.
+Lull, a full body gentle inversion board, is a product that allows for a simple, restorative way to experience the healing qualities of inversion, gently, and at a low angle and can bolster our body's ability to heal and optimize health.

 Countering the drag of gravity on our bodies, the stagnation and stiffness from exertion, or from too much sitting (or standing) at our desks, use of Lull can bring ease to your self care.